junxit/us-congress-bills-113/bill.md

 # H.R.
 885

-> To expand the boundary of San Antonio Missions National Historical Park, to conduct a study of potential land acquisitions, and for other purposes.
+> To expand the boundary of the San Antonio Missions National Historical Park, and for other purposes.

 ## § 1.
 Short title